Canonization of Islamic scripture: The seven aḥruf

 This does not mean that only one "reading" of the Quran is canonized.
 The single harf canonized by Uthman did not include vowels or diacritical marks for some consonants, which allowed for variant readings.
 Seven readings—known as Qira'at—were noted by scholar Abu Bakr Ibn Mujāhid and canonized in the 8th century CE.
 Later scholars, such as Ibn al-Jazari, added three other reciters (Abu Ja’far from Madinah, Ya’qub from Basrah, and Khalaf from Kufa) to form the canonical list of ten Qira'at.

 Of the ten, the one qira'at has become so popular that (according to one source) "for all practical purposes", it is the one Quranic version in "general use" in the Muslim world today -- Hafs ‘an ‘Asim, specifically the standard Egyptian edition of the Qur’an first published on July 10, 1924 in Cairo.
 Mass-produced printing press mus'haf (written copies of the Quran) have been credited with narrowing the diversity of qira'at.

 Shia belief

-Something like 15% of Muslims are part of the Shī‘ah (also Shia) branch of Islam.

-Shia Islam holds that instead of Islam being led by a caliphate of caliphs chosen from the Companions of the Prophet after the death of Muhammad, that Sunni believe in, Muhammad designated his nephew and son-in-law Ali ibn Abi Talib as his successor and the first Imam (leader) of Islam.